 Recycling Today Media Group

-Mr. Dan Sandoval has been reporting on the recycling industry for more than 20 years.
+Dan Sandoval has been reporting on the recycling industry for more than 20 years.
 His area of experience is on the paper markets, from collection to brokering and consuming.
-He also plays an active role in the development and growth of the Recycling Today Media Group’s conference programs.
+Mr. Sandoval also plays an active role in the development and growth of the Recycling Today Media Group’s conference programs.

 Recycling Today Media Group

 DeAnne Toto has been an editor with Recycling Today Media Group, Valley View, Ohio, since 2002.
-As media group managing editor, she helps to oversee production of all of the media group’s titles, though her primary focus in on Recycling Today, the group’s monthly title, which celebrated its 50th anniversary in 2013, and the bimonthly Recycling Today Global Edition.
-Her areas of focus include plastics, electronics and municipal recycling.
-She graduated summa cum laude from Ohio University, Athens, Ohio, with a bachelor’s of science in journalism.
+As media group managing editor, she helps to oversee production of all of the media group’s titles, though her primary focus in on Recycling Today, the group’s monthly title, which celebrated its 50th anniversary in 2013.
+Her areas of focus include plastics, electronics, nonferrous and municipal recycling.
+She graduated summa cum laude from Ohio University, Athens, Ohio, with a Bachelor of Science in journalism.

 Recycling Today Media Group

-Megan Workman is an associate editor with the Recycling Today Media Group, where she has worked for the past three years.
-She writes and edits articles for Recycling Today Media Group publications and websites and attends recycling industry trade shows representing the group.
+Megan Workman is an associate editor with the Recycling Today Media Group, where she has worked for the past two years.
+She edits, writes and attends trade shows all relating to the recycling industry.
 Prior to joining GIE Media, Workman was the business reporter at The Charleston Gazette and also has held writing and editing positions at other publications.
-She graduated from Ohio University in 2011 with a Bachelor of Science in journalism.
+She graduated from Ohio University in 2011 with a Bachelor of Science in Journalism.